niupanyu/box2d/docs/common.md

 Since Box2D uses a SOA, you should never new or malloc a body, fixture, or joint.
 However, you do have to allocate a b2World on your own.
 The b2World class provides factories for you to create bodies, fixtures, and joints.
-This allows Box2D to use the SOA and hide the gory details from you.
+This allows Box2D to use the SOA and hide the gory[血淋淋的] details from you.
 Never, call delete or free on a body, fixture, or joint.

 While executing a time step, Box2D needs some temporary workspace